essuu27/py_linkcheck/README.md

 The first two URLs will be accessed via the secure protocol, the third URL by the unsecured protocol.

 ## The my.ini configuration file
-A blank my.ini configuration file is included with this distribution.
+A default my.ini configuration file is included with this distribution.
 You should fill in the entries as necessary with the details needed to access your database.
 The entries should be self-explanatory.

 If you are running this script on a multiuser access system then it is strongly suggested that you secure this file to prevent other users gaining access to your database.
-To do this you should typpe the following:
+To do this you should type the following:

 ```
 chown <myuser> my.ini